Dr. David E. Schroeder School of Biblical Studies

 MGMT 303 Principles of Leadership

-This program emphasizes the counseling aspects of ministry, including counseling methods, Christian peacemaking, multicultural counseling
+This concentration emphasizes the counseling aspects of ministry, including counseling methods, Christian peacemaking, multicultural counseling and emotional intelligence.

 PSYC 102 Biblical Basis for Psychology and Counseling